PLINABULIN

 PROPOSED MOA

-- Plinabulin triggers the release of the immune defense protein, GEF-H1, which leads to a durable anticancer benefit due to the maturation of dendritic cells (antigen resenting cell (APC)) resulting in the activation of tumor antigen-specific T-cells to target cancer cells (Kashyap Cell Reports 2019).
+- Plinabulin triggers the release of the immune defense protein, GEF-H1, which leads to a durable anti-cancer benefit due to the maturation of dendritic cells (the most potent antigen resenting cell (APC)), resulting in the activation of tumor antigen-specific T-cells to target cancer cells (Kashyap et al 2019 Cell Reports).

-- Plinabulin also exerts an early-onset of action in CIN prevention in week 1 after chemotherapy by boosting the number of hematopoietic stem/progenitor cells (HSPCs) (Tonra Cancer Cgemother Pharmacol 2020).
+- Plinabulin also exerts an early-onset of action in CIN prevention in week 1 after chemotherapy by boosting the number of hematopoietic stem/progenitor cells (HSPCs) (Tonra et al 2020 Cancer Chemother Pharmacol).

-With these unique MOAs, Plinabulin is being developed as a “pipeline in a drug”, in a number of cancer indications as a direct anti-cancer agent in NSCLC, and in combination with immuno-oncology regimens, as well as to prevent chemotherapy-induced neutropenia (CIN).
+With these unique MOAs, Plinabulin is being developed as a “pipeline in a drug”, in a number of cancer indications as a direct anti-cancer agent for indications with severe unmet medical needs.
+Plinabulin had shown a balanced profile with encouraging durable anti-cancer benefit and prevention of chemotherapy-induced neutropenia.

-- In the Phase 3 DUBLIN-3 study, the plinabulin and docetaxel combination met the primary endpoint of extending overall survival compared to docetaxel alone in 2nd/3rdline NSCLC (EGFR wild type).
+- In the Phase 3 DUBLIN-3 study (n=559), the plinabulin and docetaxel combination met the primary endpoint of extending overall and long-term survival compared to docetaxel alone in second- or third-line NSCLC, EGFR wild type (Shi et al 2024 Lancet RM).

-- In Phase 1 IIT Big Ten Study, plinabulin combined with PD-1 and CTLA-4 antibodies had ORR of 43% in 2nd/3rd line SCLC who failed platinum and PD-1/PD-L1 antibodies.
+- In Phase 1/2 IIT Big Ten Study, plinabulin combined with PD-1 and CTLA-4 antibodies had promising safety data in second- or third-line ES-SCLC who failed platinum and PD-1/PD-L1 antibodies (Malhotra et al 2024 Lung Cancer).

 MOA video animation